-This recipe is for peanut butter and jelly overnight oats, but it's possible to add any toppings you like - raspberries, strawberries, vegan yogurt, maple syrup or even chocolate chips are all delicious additions.
+This recipe is for peanut butter and jelly protein overnight oats, but it's possible to add any toppings you like - raspberries, strawberries, vegan yogurt, maple syrup or even chocolate chips are all delicious additions.

 - Peanut butter: You can choose a creamy or chunky peanut butter.
 Either will work.
 I prefer peanut butter that is organic and low in added sugars.

 - Jelly: This is an optional extra in case you want the full peanut butter and jelly overnight oat's treatment!!
 The jelly is totally optional, but recommended.

 - Rolled Oats: I suggest rolled oats for this recipe.
 Quaker old fashioned gluten free oats are a perfect choice.
 If instant oats are what you have on hand, then by all means, use them...this recipe will still work!
 I've found that steel cut oats don't work as well.
 They absorb liquid slowly and the texture is not as soft.

 - Almond Milk: You can use any plant based milk you have on hand.
 I prefer almond milk, but soy milk and oat milk work here as well.

 - Protein Powder: There are a lot of great vegan brands of protein powder to choose from.
 I've suggested using chocolate or vanilla flavored protein powder, but you can use any flavor you like.

 - Chia Seeds: Chia seeds are a powerhouse of nutrition.
 They swell when placed in liquid and left to set.
 So, not only will they firm up your oats, they'll give you a huge nutritional boost.
 A of people wonder if chia seeds are gluten free.
 Yes, they are!